 - Speech Impairment (primary or secondary to other medical conditions)

-The following diagnoses are examples of disabilities which generally do not lend themselves to substitution of the College foreign language requirement:
+The following diagnoses are examples of disabilities which generally do not lend themselves to substitution of the university foreign language requirement:

 - Attention Deficit Disorder

 - Vision Impairment